-The above theorem indicates that the sum of effects of all $k$-order interactive concepts is {$\mathcal{O}(n^{p+\delta})$}.
-Based on this theorem, we will discuss the sparsity of interactive concepts in the following two cases.
+The above theorem indicates that the sum of effects of all $k$-order interactions is {$\mathcal{O}(n^{p+\delta})$}.
+Then, we discuss the sparsity of interactions in the following two cases.

-$\bullet$ \textbf{Case 1: When positive and negative interactive concepts of the $k$-th order do not fully cancel out each other.} Let $\eta^{(k)}\overset{\text{def}}{=} \frac{\sum_{|S|=k} I(S)}{\sum_{|S|=k} |I(S)|}$ denote the remaining proportion of the effects of $k$-order interactive concepts that are not cancelled out.
-Here, the absolute value of this proportion $|\eta^{(k)}|$ should not be ignorable.
+$\bullet$ \textbf{Case 1: When the positive and negative interactions of the $k$-th order do not fully cancel out each other.} Let { $\eta^{(k)}\overset{\text{def}}{=} \frac{\sum_{|S|=k} I(S)}{\sum_{|S|=k} |I(S)|}$} denote the remaining proportion of the effects of $k$-order interactions that are not cancelled out.
+Here, the absolute value of this proportion $|\eta^{(k)}|$ should not be negligible.
 Thus, let us set $|\eta^{(k)}| \gg \frac{1}{n}$.
-Otherwise, we consider that positive and negative interactive concepts \textit{almost cancel out}, and then this belongs to Case 2.
+Otherwise, we consider that the positive and negative interactions \textit{almost cancel out}, and then this {instance} belongs to Case 2.